 Best Homemade Croutons

 Homemade croutons are delicious, inexpensive and easy to make.
-This guide has the best homemade crouton
+This page has the best homemade crouton

 I will never buy croutons or crackers for my soups or salads again.
 I started making my own croutons from bread I have keep fresh in the freezer.
 I buy good breads like rye, pumpernickel, all grain, wheat & more.
 Croutons are so easy and thrifty to make.
 Just save any bread heals well wrapped in the freezer.